Space Ghost: Space Ghost and Dino Boy

 The original series shared time with an unrelated segment called Dino Boy in the Lost Valley.
 During its original run, there were a total of 42 Space Ghost episodes and 18 Dino Boy episodes.
 The series ended in 1968, but remained in syndication during the 1970s.

-The final bunch of episodes had Metallus, Creature King, Zorak, Moltar, Brak, and Black Widow coming together as the Council of Doom to destroy Space Ghost.
-They were defeated by Space Ghost and were assumed to have gotten away when their headquarters was destroyed.
+The final episodes had Metallus, Creature King, Zorak, Moltar, Brak, and Black Widow coming together as the Council of Doom to destroy Space Ghost.
+They were defeated by Space Ghost and were assumed to have escaped when their headquarters was destroyed.

 Space Stars

 Twenty-two new Space Ghost segments appeared on Space Stars on NBC in 1981.
 Gary Owens reprised his role as Space Ghost, while Steve J. Spears voiced Jace, Alexandra Stoddart voiced Jan, and Frank Welker provided the vocal effects of Blip.
 The episodes introduced a new assortment of villains including an evil version of Space Ghost named Space Spectre (voiced by John Stephenson) who came from an alternate universe.
-The villains Toymaker and Wizard (voiced by Frank Welker) made more than one appearance.
+The villains Toymaker and Wizard (both voiced by Frank Welker) made more than one appearance.
 As in the original series, Space Ghost often came to the aid of The Herculoids and vice versa.
 The Phantom Cruiser was given a more modern redesign as well.
-They also frequently crossed paths with the Teen Force and it appeared that Jan and Teen Force member Kid Comet were dating as well.
+They also frequently crossed paths with the Teen Force with it appearing that Jan and Teen Force's Kid Comet were dating as well.

 Space Ghost Coast to Coast

 The character Space Ghost hosted a talk show, Space Ghost Coast to Coast, which began broadcasting in 1994 on Cartoon Network.
-The show spoofed late-night talk shows, with one-time villains Zorak and Moltar serving as Space Ghost's sidekicks (with occasional guest appearances from other Space Ghost villains Metallus, Lokar, Tansut, Brak, and Black Widow).
-In this version, Space Ghost is voiced by George Lowe, and his real name is Tad Ghostal.
+The show spoofed late-night talk shows, with villains Zorak and Moltar serving as Space Ghost's sidekicks with occasional guest appearances from other Space Ghost villains Metallus, Lokar, Tansut, Brak, and Black Widow.
+In this version, Space Ghost is voiced by George Lowe and his real name is Tad Ghostal.
 The show reused animation cels from the Hanna-Barbera archives.

 The show ran from 1994 to 1999, and returned with two new episodes in 2001, moving to the Adult Swim programming block later that year; the series ended its Adult Swim run in 2004.
 The characters of Jan, Jace, and Blip (Space Ghost's old sidekicks) appeared a few times on the show.
-After approximately eight seasons, the show went into hiatus.
+After eight seasons on television, the show went into hiatus.
 New episodes of Space Ghost Coast to Coast appeared on the "Animation" channel of the GameTap service, beginning on May 30, 2006.
 On May 31, 2008, the show ended when the TV section of GameTap shut down.